KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: String, Default value: `~/kde/src`

-This option is used to set the directory on your computer to store the KDE Git sources at.
+This option is used to set the directory on your computer to store the sources at.
 You may use the tilde (~) to represent the home directory if using this option.

 Related command-line option: --source-dir \<path\>